Experimental Tests of Invariant Set Theory: Abstract

 \section{Abstract}

-We identify points of difference between Invariant Set Theory and standard quantum theory, and evaluate if these would lead to noticeable differences in predictions between the two theories.
-From this evaluation, we design a number of experiments, which, if undertaken, would allow us to investigate whether standard quantum theory or invariant set theory best describes reality.
+We identify points of difference between Invariant Set Theory and standard quantum theory, and show that these lead to noticeable differences in predictions between the two theories.
+We design a number of experiments to test which of these predictions corresponds to our world.
+If these experiments were undertaken, they would allow us to investigate whether standard quantum theory or invariant set theory best describes reality.
+These tests can also be deployed on theories sharing similar properties (e.g., Penrose's gravitational collapse theory).